-Our campus comprises four buildings on 18 acres of meadow and woods along the Oyster River in Rockport, Maine.
+Our campus comprises four buildings on 18 acres of meadow and woods along the Oyster River in Rockport, ME.
 Courses are held in the 4,200-square-foot Workshop Building and the 5,600-square-foot Satterlee Building.
 The Studio Fellowship Program is housed in the 6,800-squarefoot Thomas Miller Jackson Building, which also contains the Whittington Woodturing Studio and the Mattina Proctor Finishing Studio.

 Each of these buildings has a bench room, a classroom, and a machine room.
 Bench rooms are outfitted with European-style workbenches, one per participant.
 Classrooms are furnished with tables and benches suitable to specialized activities such as drafting, carving, and finishing.
 Machine rooms are equipped with high-quality machinery of a scale appropriate to the advanced amateur and small professional shop.

 Each machine room has full dust-collection and is furnished with 10" tablesaws, a 12" sliding tablesaw, 8" and 12" jointers, 12" and 15" thickness planers, 14" and 20" bandsaws, drill presses, a lathe, a shaper, a chopsaw, a scrollsaw, a slot mortiser, grinders, a stationary disc/belt sander, and an oscillating spindle sander.
 All facilities offer a plentiful assortment of hand tools and hand-held power tools for your use.
-The Woodturning Studio is equipped with 12 Oneway 1640 lathes.
+The Woodturning Studio is equipped with twleve Oneway 1640 lathes.
 Also, there is a Shopbot PRS Alpha CNC for shared use in the Jackson Building.

-The fourth building on campus is home to the Messler Gallery, the school office, and the Fine Woodworking Library, which houses a large collection of books, periodicals, instructional DVDs, and videos.
-The reading area is comfortably furnished, and has WiFi access and two computers that provide internet access.
+The fourth building on campus is home to the Messler Gallery, the administrative office, and the Fine Woodworking Library, which houses a large collection of books, periodicals, and instructional DVDs.
+The reading area is comfortably furnished, and has two computers that provide internet access.
 There is free Wi-Fi throughout the campus.